Doctor-Ein/Artifact-Formal-Verification-of-Two-Way-Algorithm/README.md

 This repository contains the artifact accompanying an anonymous submission under double-blind review.
-It includes mechanized Coq developments for specifying and verifying sequential algorithms.
+It includes mechanized Coq developments for specifying and verifying the two-way string matching algorithm.

 ## Code Structure